WeAreAcademy/curriculum-mark/vault/Outcome Map.md

 ## Navigation
 *Substitute `#` for `$` in the below filters.
 We avoid using `#` here to avoid attaching these tags to this note itself.*

-- To show the Outcome Map in Obsidian graph view, filter by tag: `$OutcomeMap`.
+- To show the Outcome Map in Obsidian graph view, filter by tag: `tag:$OutcomeMap`.
-- To include Learning Outcomes as end nodes, set the filter to  `$OutcomeMap OR $LearningOutcome`.
+- To include Learning Outcomes as end nodes, set the filter to  `tag:$OutcomeMap OR tag:$LearningOutcome`.

 ## Modules
 - [[Imperative programming]]